Community-Based Programs

-FNUniv offers Community Based and Web-Based Programs in First Nations communities throughout Canada.
+FNUniv offers Community-Based Programs in First Nations communities throughout Canada.
 These programs allow students to remain in their own communities while taking university courses.
-Programming is based on community needs and delivered on-site or through video conferencing technology.
+Programming is based on community needs and can delivered on-site or remotely.

 Availability of Programs